royandugu/JWT-basics-NodeJS-ExpressJS/README.md

 which is passed into the header request as `Authorization: Bearer tokenName` , when request for the dashboard is made from the front end</br>

-*--Learning and implementing from John Smilga--*
+*--Learned and implemented from John Smilga--*